How to Set Up a Business Bank Account

 Let’s say you own a bakery and sell 300 cakes in November.
 Each cake costs $25, so your gross revenue for that month was $7,500.
 However, you incurred material and labor cost expenses of $2,450.
 This means that your gross profit is $5,050 ($7,500 - $2,450 = $5,050).

-Benefits of a business bank account
+Benefits of a Business Bank Account

-- Legitimizes your business and makes you appear more professional: Clients can pay your business instead of paying you directly with a business bank account.
+Clients can pay your business instead of paying you directly with a business bank account.
 Not only does this make you look more professional, but it gives your business a real platform as well.

-How do I set up a new bank account for my business?
+How do I set up a New Bank Account for my Business?

 The steps to open a business bank account vary depending on the bank and location of your business.
 Some banks will require an initial deposit to open your bank account with them.
 This could range from $5 to $1,000, but some banks may let you open an account without a deposit.